piku/piku/docs/raspbian-9.4-stretch.md

 ## Notes

-> This file was last updated on September 2018
+> This file was last updated on November 2018

 [uwsgi]: https://github.com/unbit/uwsgi